vanilla-unicorn/modern-javascript/README.md

 let myChangableVariable = 'some string';
 ```

-A really common and good example that many interviewers will ask about are relating to how to use `let` within a `for` loop.
+A really common and good use-case example that many interviewers will ask about are relating to how to use `let` within a `for` loop.
 Previously, working with `for` loops, when you set the `var i = 0` of the `for` loop, that `i` was recognized at a hoisted level which could create issues at a global scope since you might have numerous `i` variables due to numerous `for` loops.
 This issue essentially no longer exists due to the fact that using `let` in place of `var` results in `let i = 0` limiting the scope to that specific use-case and if housed within a function, is only hoisted to the top of that function at worst.
 Generally, you'd only see that scope set to the loop.
 This is a good piece of info to keep in mind when interview time comes around.

 ## const